Overview

 Vice President & Portfolio Manager – Strategic Income

-Prior to joining the Strategic Income team at the end of 2023, John Sheehan spent five years as a portfolio manager for the total return strategy.
+Prior to joining the Strategic Income team at the end of 2023, John was a portfolio manager for the total return strategy.
 Before that, he spent more than 20 years working at Citigroup, first as Managing Director responsible for Investment Grade Syndicate in New York City, where he advised issuers on accessing funding in the corporate bond market.
 Later at Citigroup, he was Managing Director in charge of West Coast Investment Grade Sales in San Francisco, where he covered several of the largest U.S. investment grade credit investors.

-Mr. Sheehan graduated from Georgetown University (B.A. in Economics).
-Mr. Sheehan holds the CFA designation and is a member of the CFA Society of San Francisco.
+John graduated from Georgetown University with a B.A. in Economics.
+He holds the CFA designation and is a member of the CFA Society of San Francisco.
+Outside of work, John enjoys swimming and skiing with his family, as well as seeing live music.

 Account Access